 Here is a list of the various workshops and seminars organized by the WAIT group.

-SKOK invited Reader Ruba Salih from the Department of Anthropology and Sociology of the School of Oriental and African Studies (SOAS) University of London to talk about temporality in Palestinian refugee camps.
-Discusant: post doctor Kjersti G. Berg from CMI.
+Ruba Salih from Department of Anthropology and Sociology, SOAS University of London, gave a talk about temporality in Palestinian refugee camps.

 Collaboration between University of Berkley and SKOK financed by the Peder Sæter grants.
 The two-day seminar consisted of doscussions evloving around toe constructions of refugees, immigrants, and indigenous peoples and how they are studied in relation to white “natives,” but seldom in relation to one another, and plans for future collaboration.